Marshmallow Caramel Rice Krispies Puffs

 You HAVE to try a caramel marshmallow frozen.
 It was my favorite way to eat them when I was a kid.
 There’s something so completely fun about biting into a big frozen marshmallow!

 Like this easy treat?
-Pin it!
+Save it to Pinterest!

 A few more easy treats for you!